Highland Fire: Evacuations ordered as 2,200-acre brushfire burns in Riverside County

 - Round Top Canyon Road to the west.

-Corona, Hemet, Palm Springs and Murrieta Fire Departments are assisting in the battle, as well as the U.S. Forest Service.
-In total there are more than 300 units assisting with the ground attack and more than two dozen aircraft.
+Dry conditions and strong wind gusts have made fighting the fire difficult, said Cal Fire Capt.
+Thomas Shoots.

+"We really need these breaks in the weather to really make a hard stand and put these fires to bed," Shoots said.

-A care and reception center has been set up for impacted residents at Great Oak High School, located at 32555 Deer Hollow Way, in Temecula.
+A care and reception center has been set up at Great Oak High School, located at 32555 Deer Hollow Way in Temecula, for anyone impacted by the fire.
 They can take any large animals to the San Jacinto Animal Shelter for care.

 for more features.